Being Out There

 California was reported to be sinking into the Pacific when I began just over two decades ago.
 Since then, it has erupted and blazed and deluged us with Nature.
 Yet, being "out there" still has its advantages, the greatest of these may be the ease with which we can remember for whom we work: our authors.

-Just as the DC press corps can get too cozy with the Administration, lunching and golfing together, so our NY confreres and soeurs risk contamination by too-frequent contact.
+Just as the DC press corps can get too cozy with the Administration, lunching and whining and dining and golfing together, so our NY confreres and soeurs risk contamination by too-frequent contact.
 Familiarity can breed contempt, so we remain blissfully ready to take the measure of our business partners from a distance.

-Then, too, being "out there" confers the huge advantage of allowing one to see the sun set on the Pacific…where the future lies.
-Rather than gazing northward, I salute our Hollywood co-agents walking the Avenue of Stars for us, while I contemplate contemporary and ancient civilizations and their newest literary expressions.
+Then, too, being 'out there' confers the huge advantage of allowing one to see the sun set on the Pacific…where the future lies.
+Rather than gazing northward, I let our Hollywood co-agents walk the Avenue of Stars for us, while I contemplate contemporary and ancient civilizations and their newest literary expressions.
 (These days, e-mail makes our communications easier and speedier, further minimizing the time difference.)